Score applies to become a CNCF sandbox project

 You can now watch the recording of the meeting and access the slides we presented.
 Additionally, you can view the list of questions that were raised.

 The meeting sparked several follow-up discussions and engagements.
-If you have any further questions or would like to discuss anything related to Score, feel free to reach out to us on the CNCF Slack channel or our Slack workspace.
+If you have any further questions or would like to discuss anything related to Score, feel free to reach out to us in the #score channel on the CNCF Slack.